ucb-bar/constellation/verification/readme.md

-  -b          prove deadlock-free property by searching a loop assuming liveness property -c C        prove deadlock-free property by verifying the given escape channels assuming liveness property -d          prove deadlock-free property by searching a valid escape assuming liveness property -e          prove deadlock-free property by searching a loop -f F        prove deadlock-free property by verifying the given escape channels -g          prove deadlock-free property by searching a valid escape
+  -b          prove deadlock-free property by searching a loop assuming liveness property -c C        prove deadlock-free property by verifying the given escape channels assuming liveness property -d          prove deadlock-free property by searching a valid escape assuming liveness property -e E        prove deadlock-free property by verifying the given escape channels -f          prove deadlock-free property by searching a valid escape
 ```

 ## Channel dependence graph

 Each channel is given an interger id starting from 0.
 The format of the file is as follows: